hermit-os/uhyve/README.md

 lsmod | grep kvm
 ```

-**NOTE:** If in case the above steps don't work, you will need to check your BIOS settings and enable virtualization there.
-This is very rare occurence and nowadays comes enabled with all the changes in the modern computer devices but sometimes if you have done dual-boot on your device, then the virtualization may have been disabled which you will have to turn on.
+**NOTE:** If in case the above steps don't work, make sure to check in your BIOS settings that virtualization is enabled there.

 ### macOS